 Welcome To The Saltmarsh

 But then, in 2020, I travelled to the Outer Hebrides as part of my storytelling apprenticeship.
-Where, unintentionally (at least, in the same accidental way of many old tales), I found myself locked down for the pandemic winter.
-It will take the rest of my life (and then some) to unpack the sea-chest of stories my time in that wild landscape gave me.
-What I can say is that through those storms, my entire healing mythology was radically restored.
-In that clarity, I also realised that Venice had been calling my heart ever since my first visit in 2012 (a story for another time), so as soon as it was safe to travel, I made this saltmarsh harbour my home.
+And found myself accidentally locked down for the pandemic winter.
+It will take the rest of my life (and beyond) to unpack the sea-chest of riches my time in that wild landscape gave me.
+What I can say is that through the dark night of those storms, I had a series of mystical encounters, and my own mythology of healing was radically restored.

 The world’s greatest itinerant storyteller regularly reminds me to love God and love my neighbour.
 This is the true north that guides my compass.